Building a Line Following Robot with TCS34725 RGB Sensor

 Important: This project uses one single TCS34725 sensor, not an array of multiple sensors.
 The sensor reads the clear channel (C) to detect overall brightness.
 All references to “sensor” throughout this tutorial refer to this single TCS34725 module.

-The TCS34725 RGB sensor is highly effective for distinguishing a black line from a white background due to its ability to measure light intensity.
-This project combines that sensor with a PID (Proportional-Integral-Derivative) controller to ensure smooth and accurate path following.
-For instance, if you previously built the KY-033 line-following robot, you will notice a major difference: the KY-033 version used simple on/off digital signals (line detected or not), resulting in jerky zig-zag behavior.
-This PID-based approach uses continuous analog values from the TCS34725 clear channel to calculate proportional corrections, producing much smoother and more predictable motion.
+The TCS34725 RGB sensor does a good job of telling a black line apart from a white background because it measures actual light intensity.
+This project pairs that sensor with a PID (Proportional-Integral-Derivative) controller for smooth path following.
+If you built the KY-033 line-following robot, you will notice a big difference: the KY-033 version used simple on/off digital signals (line detected or not), which made the robot zig-zag.
+This PID-based approach instead uses continuous analog values from the TCS34725 clear channel to calculate proportional corrections, producing much smoother and more predictable motion.

 PID feedback control loop diagram showing how the setpoint, error, controller output, and plant feedback work together in the TCS34725 line-following robot.

-To clarify, in this specific robot, the PID terms map to concrete values:
+In this robot, the PID terms map to concrete values:

 • Setpoint: The middleValue, which is the average of the black and white calibration readings.
 This represents the boundary between line and background.